Parrottrek Journal 2007

 and are amazing to watch.
 When you first look at the branches of the trees

-bike ride at a nearby park, where we packed the new removable basket on my
+finished off our bike ride at a nearby park, where we packed the new

-new fun cruiser bike and took the birds on a picnic.
-Our old bikes were
+removable basket on my new fun cruiser bike and took the birds on a picnic.

-absolutely demolished by all the miles of riding and most of all being carried
+Our old bikes were absolutely demolished by all the miles of riding and most

-on the back of the Jeep across America and back again and again and again.
+of all being carried on the back of the Jeep across America and back again

-Having Cody ride on Frank's handlebars and chewing up his brake lines and
+and again and again.
+Having Cody ride on Frank's handlebars and chewing

-and the brakes are on the pedals so there are no worries about loosing them
+new cruiser has only one gear and the brakes are on the pedals so there are

-and ready to climb into once the sunset is complete and the cool evenings hit.
+climb into once the sunset is complete and the cool evenings hit.

 November 16th - 19th - Emma Wood State Beach, Ventura, California -